-These injuries are often referred to as fatigue fractures because they occur when the muscles become fatigued and can no longer absorb the stress and protect the bone.
+These injuries are referred to as fatigue fractures because they occur when the muscles become fatigued and can no longer absorb the stress and protect the bone.
 The bone cannot absorb the shock and cracks.
-It is a common injury among long distance runners and it is more common in women than in men.
+It is a common injury among long distance runners, and it is more common in women than in men.
 Women commonly experience bone density loss more so than men mainly because of menstrual irregularities.

 There is usually tenderness and swelling in a specific point directly over the injury and an aching or burning pain is felt along the bone.
 Gently tapping on the bone will cause pain, which is not the case if you have a soft issue injury.

-When you return to running, you may experience phantom pains.
-These pains feel similar to how the injury felt and are often a result of having a fear of getting re-injured.
-To ensure that it is only phantom pain you are experiencing, ask yourself this question: Is the pain constant or does it get worse while running?
-If the answer is yes, stop running.
+You should be pain free for two weeks before returning to running.
+When you return to running, you may experience phantom pains, which is quite common after an injury.
+These pains feel similar to how the injury felt and are often the result of a fear of getting re-injured.
+To ensure that what you are experiencing is only phantom pain, ask yourself these questions: Is the pain constant and does it get worse while running?
+If the answer is yes to either, stop running.
 If the answer is no, continue to run and use an affirmation to help you overcome the fear of injury.

 Other articles you may also be interested in:

 Return to Are You Prone to Running Injuries?